Ford Transit Custom van review

 The Ford Transit Custom van takes on the VW Transporter and Mercedes Vito, with a car-like cabin and greater safety

-It’s not the new kid on the block anymore, as the Custom has been around since 2012 when Ford carved up the Transit sector into two separate segments – following the lead of rivals like Volkswagen and Mercedes, who have been doing the same for years with their Transporter and Crafter, and Vito and Sprinter vans, respectively.
+It’s not the new kid on the block anymore, as the Custom has been around since 2012 when Ford carved up the Transit panel van sector into two separate segments – following the lead of rivals like Volkswagen and Mercedes, who had been doing the same for years with their Transporter and Crafter, and Vito and Sprinter vans, respectively.

-You can get short and long-wheelbase versions of the Custom though, as well as versions with high or low roofs.
-And with three versions of the 2.2-litre TDCi Duratorq diesel motor available too, there’s no shortage of variety in the Custom range.
+You can get short and long-wheelbase versions of the Custom, as well as versions with high or low roofs.
+And with three versions of the Euro6 compliant 2.0-litre EcoBlue TDCi diesel motor available too, there’s no shortage of variety in the Custom range.
 They’re all front-wheel-drive, and pleasingly economical whichever motor you choose.

 MPG and Running Costs

-The Transit Custom comes with Ford's 2.2-litre Duratorq TDCi engine with outputs of 99bhp, 123bhp or 153bhp,all mated to a six-speed manual gearbox.
-All models are front-wheel drive and deliver a claimed fuel consumption figure of between 39-42mpg, with emission levels of 178-189g/km of CO2.
-That compares well with the VW Transporter, offering 32-44mpg and CO2 emissions of 166-240g/km.
+The Transit Custom comes with Ford's 2.0-litre EcoBlue TDCi engine with outputs of 104bhp, 128bhp or 168bhp, all mated to a six-speed manual gearbox.
+All models are front-wheel drive and the two less powerful engines with Auto-Start-Stop deliver the same official combined fuel consumption figure of 46mpg, with emission levels of 157g/km of CO2.
+Efficiency-wise that makes the Transit Custom a match for anything in the sector and even the powerful 168bhp models achieve 43mpg and 172g/km.

-The result is a claimed fuel consumption of up to 46.3mpg and CO2 emissions of just 162g/km.
-Service intervals have been set at a market-leading two years or 30,000 miles and Transit Custom is covered by a three-year/100,000-mile warranty.
+The Custom aims to control costs in other areas too.
+Its service intervals have been set at a market-leading two years or 36,000 miles and the vehicle is covered by a three-year/100,000-mile warranty.

 The Transit Custom has remote control central door locking as standard.
 For added security, the driver can open one individual door without automatically unlocking the others.